 Weddings are expensive, fact.
 Apart from a house deposit, your big day is likely to be the most expensive thing you ever pay for.

 How much should you start saving?
-To find out the average cost of a UK wedding in 2019, we turned to our annual National Wedding Survey.
+To find out the average cost of a UK wedding, we turned to our annual National Wedding Survey.

 It revealed some very interesting trends, including a slight drop in cost from 2018 (phew!).
 So what are we spending less on, and what made up the shortfall?
 From stag and hen parties to your venue, engagement party and even the bridesmaids’ gifts, we’ve laid bare what you spend.